- Education and Science»

 The scientific name of the wildcat is Felis silvestris.
-There are generally considered to be five subspecies - the European, African, Southern African, Asiatic and Chinese Alpine Steppe wildcats.
+There are generally considered to be five subspecies—the European, African, Southern African, Asiatic, and Chinese Alpine Steppe wildcats.
 This classification system is controversial, though.
 There is considerable variation in wildcat appearance throughout its range.
-Some people think that the Scottish wildcat should be classified in its own subspecies instead of with the European wildcat.
+Some people think that the Scottish wildcat should be classified in its own subspecies instead of with the European animal.

 Distribution of the Five Subspecies of Wildcats

 Problems with Population Counts

 The IUCN (International Union for Conservation for Nature) classifies the wildcat population in its “Least Concern” category for conservation purposes.
 However, it says that if only non-hybrid animals were considered in the population count the results might be very different.
 Another problem with assessing the status of the population is that sometimes feral domestic cats are mistakenly identified as wildcats.
 This may produce inflated population numbers for the wild animal.